Want to learn how to work smarter, not harder?

-The dishwasher.
-A hundred bucks say the majority of us just dump our silverware in the strainer and run the dishwasher, right?
+A hundred bucks say most of us just dump our silverware in the strainer and run the dishwasher, right?

-When you remove them, you remove a category (the forks), you take them all at once.
+When you remove them, you remove a category (the forks) and take them all at once.

 How much time would this put back into your life, 120-seconds at a time?

-I have more.
-How to make a New Year Resolution or exercise and diet hacks you never knew would help, but the point is the mindset.
+How to make a New Year’s Resolution or exercise and diet hacks you never knew would help, but the point is the mindset.

 I can’t stop

-No matter what’s in there—coffee cup, soda can, wrapper—bring that in.
-You’re going inside anyway.
+Bring that in no matter what’s in there—coffee cup, soda can, wrapper.

 I can clean the grime from my speedometer while waiting in traffic.